 In June 2014, the FASB issued ASU No. 2014-12, "Compensation - Stock Compensation (Topic 718): Accounting for Share-Based Payments When the Terms of an Award Provide That a Performance Target Could Be Achieved after the Requisite Service Period."
 The new guidance applies to reporting entities that grant employees share-based payments in which the terms of the award allow a performance target to be achieved after the requisite service period.
 The amendments in the ASU require that a performance target that affects vesting and that could be achieved after the requisite service period be treated as a performance condition.
 Existing guidance in "Compensation - Stock Compensation (Topic 718)," should be applied to account for these types of awards.
 The amendments in this ASU are effective for annual periods and interim periods within those annual periods beginning after December 15, 2015.
 Early adoption is permitted and reporting entities may choose to apply the amendments in the ASU either on a prospective or retrospective basis.
-The Company is currently assessing the impact that ASU 2014-12 will have on its consolidated financial statements.
+The Company does not expect the adoption of ASU 2014-12 to have a material impact on its consolidated financial statements.